nrfconnect/sdk-sidewalk/README.rst

 nRF Connect SDK: sdk-sidewalk
 #############################

-This repository contains an Amazon Sidewalk platform abstraction layer fot the Nordic nRF Connect SDK which is based on Zephyr RTOS.
+This repository contains an Amazon Sidewalk platform abstraction layer for the Nordic nRF Connect SDK which is based on Zephyr RTOS.

 To view the documentation, open https://nrfconnect.github.io/sdk-sidewalk/ in a web browser.